Around the Grounds – Sydney Showground

 Wheelchair bays and accessible seating

 Within all permanent and temporary stadiums there are allocated wheelchair bays or accessible seating areas.
-This includes Spotless Stadium, Charles Moses Stadium and The Amphitheatre.
-All stadiums and buildings are also accessible by ramps or elevators (e.g The Stables and Spotless Stadium) to each level.
+This includes GIANTS Stadium, Charles Moses Stadium and The Amphitheatre.
+All stadiums and buildings are also accessible by ramps or elevators (e.g The Stables and GIANTS Stadium) to each level.

 Each individual carnival ride has set guidelines of usage that need to be adhered to at all times.
 Should these guidelines be met by the patrons, carnival operators are available at all times to assist with access.